-You can find therapists that use Brainspotting and Eye Movement Desensitization and Reprocessing (EMDR) in your community.
+You can find therapists that use Brainspotting and Eye Movement Desensitization and Reprocessing (EMDR) in your community by visiting Psychology Today.
 Research studies have shown both of these techniques to be effective tools for treating trauma.

 If you or a loved one are in distress or need crisis or preventative support, contact the National Suicide Prevention Lifeline online or call 1-800-273-8255.

 Embark is the most trusted name in teen and young adult mental health treatment.
 We’re driven to find the help your family needs.
 If you’re looking for support, contact us today!